 |Interest in organic wine is on the increase, reports Shivani Dogra, as consumers worldwide – and in India – are now becoming more aware and concerned about the food they eat and what they drink.
 The focus today is not only on what pleases the palate, but on what’s good for health.|

 It’s no surprise then that organic or pesticide and fertilizer free produce has a growing fan base.
-And whilst many of us might have heard of or even eaten Organic food, we may not have thought we had a choice when it came to wine.
+And whilst many of us might have heard of or even eaten Organic food, we may not have thought we had a choice when it came to wine, check this vegan wine list and you will realize how many options you have.

 So here’s the good news for all health freaks who love their wine.
 There is growing interest in organic wines in the industry and you may soon have greater choice.